tedtoal/Button_TT/README.md

 // The button name can be anything and is unrelated to text on a button (It is
 // useful at times for debugging).

-// A plain button with no text, whose name is "simple".
+// A plain button with no text, whose name is "Simple".
-Button_TT btn_Simple("simple");
+Button_TT btn_Simple("Simple");

 // Standard Arduino setup() function. void setup() {